A Guide To Lima

 While not technically considered part of northern Peru, it is highly likely that any visit will necessitate spending some time in Lima, because almost every international flight stops here.
-It is also the birthplace of Peru North, as it was while living in Lima that the owners first conceptualized the site.
+It is also the birthplace of Peru North, as it was while living in Lima that the concept for the business was born.
 So, it has a special place in our hearts!

 With a population of about nine million, it is also undeniably overcrowded, dirty, and full of poverty.
-Because the humblest and least attractive areas tend to be on the outskirts, where people live in slums and shanty towns, though, most visitors do not see the worst of the deprivation and hardship.
+Because the humblest and least attractive areas tend to be on the outskirts, where people live in slums, though, most visitors do not see the worst of the deprivation and hardship.

 Millions of people crowd into the pueblos jóvenes (shanty towns) which just barely house migrants from the highlands looking for a better life.
 Roofs of reed mats, water delivered by tanker trucks, and a lack of electricity is the way these shanty towns begin their lives, slowly improving over decades.